Thomas Bearman: 2025

 During the 2025 pre-season, Bearman raced for Hitech TGR in the Formula Winter Series.
 He began with the season with a fifth and fourth place in Portimão, and after two more points finishes in Aragòn, Bearman took his first podium during the final race in Barcelona by finishing second.
 He finished eighth in the standings, scoring 60 points.

 In October 2024, Bearman was signed by Hitech to compete in the full British F4 season.

+2026

+Bearman switched to Italian F4 with Van Amersfoort Racing in 2026.

 Personal life

 Bearman's older brother, Oliver, is a fellow racing driver who has competed in Formula One for Ferrari and Haas.
 His father, David Bearman, is the founder and chief executive officer of the insurance firm Aventum Group.